According to Johns Hopkins Bloomberg School of Public Health,

 Who can receive information & mentoring: Anyone who supports people at risk of presenting to them while in crisis.
 Examples include nonprofit organizations, mutual aid organizations, and professional service providers.

-Key takeaways from the information exchange & mentoring: Basic evidence-based practices for responding when a client/recipient presents to them in crisis, trends with positive and negative crisis experiences of local residents, how non-medical contributors to crisis impacts residents’ experiences with crisis transitions, how providers could modify the way they support them to improve crisis outcomes, and anything else our organization finds valuable during our research process.
+Key takeaways from the information exchange & mentoring: Basic evidence-based practices for responding when a client/community member presents to them in crisis, trends with both positive and negative crisis experiences of local residents, how non-medical contributors to crisis impacts recovery, how providers can modify the way they offer support to improve crisis outcomes, and anything else our organization finds valuable during our research process.

 Crisis